piedpier/hello-world/README.md

 # hello-world
 first try for github

-something wrong?i have delete the first branch and start a new one
+something wrong?i have deleted the first branch and start a new one grammer wrong!